seanulus/self-assessment/README.md

 * What is an object?

 An object can be anything in and object-oriented language such as JavaScript.
 From strings, arrays, numbers and so on, everything in an object-oriented language is considered an object.

+* What is a module?
+How does it differ from a class?

+A module is essentially a library of methods.
+The difference between a module and a class is that a class can be instantiated and a module cannot.
+It will only ever be a library of methods.
+You can however attach these methods to a class.

+Why use a module?

+Modules are not always necessary applications, however when you have multiple components/controllers, they can come in handy when you have a few methods you'd like to attach to each of them without having to rewrite the methods every time.